 - We’ve compiled our top tips to help customers get through to us, not third parties

-Following the recent article by the Guardian, we wanted to make sure our customers are aware of claims farming and the ever-growing fraudulent behaviour surrounding claims.
+We want to make sure our customers are aware of claims farming and the ever-growing fraudulent behaviour surrounding claims.
 Which? has called on Google to do more to tackle scam adverts after finding a host of dubious firms appearing at the top of Google searches for car insurance claims numbers and similar searches.
 So, here's everything you need to know…

 What are claims management companies?